 - 2 tablespoons shortening

-- 1 stick very cold butter
+- ½ cup very cold butter

-- 1 1/4 cup very cold buttermilk
+- 1 ¼ cups very cold buttermilk

 - Cut butter into 8 pieces and, one at a time, rub them into the flour with your fingers till they are flattened into thin sheets (they will break apart).
-You'll want all the butter separated into these pieces so when they melt in the oven, they will make the biscuits flaky.
+You'll want all the butter separated into these pieces so that when they melt in the oven, they produce steam and make the biscuits flaky.

-- Add all the buttermilk except the last two tablespoons.
+- Add all the buttermilk except for the last two tablespoons.
 Mix gently with a spatula.
 If the dough is too dry, you may add the remaining buttermilk.

-- Cut into biscuits using sharp round cutter, 3 inch diameter or less.
+- Cut into biscuits using a sharp round cutter, 3-inch diameter or less.
 Press straight down without twisting.
 Dip the cutter into flour if it sticks to the dough.